 Pablo Guerrero’s farm Hacienda El Obraje is one of the most stunning properties in the mountains of the Nariño department.
-Originally the farm was an apple orchard, and the transition to coffee has been challenging yet rewarding.
+Originally the hundred-hectare farm was an apple orchard, and the transition to coffee has been challenging yet rewarding.
 Mr. Guerrero’s background in architecture leads him to approach coffee from both passionate and pragmatic angles, applying planting and processing strategies designed for long term farm health.

 El Obraje is equipped with a small but extremely tidy wet mill on the property.
 Coffee processing begins as soon as the cherries are harvested.
 This lot of Washed Caturra was depulped, fermented for 16 hours in tile tanks, fully washed, and dried on the raised beds of the solar dryer.